lscoppitto/docs-v3/docs/gettingstarted/index.md

 The project is not ready yet, you need to add your wifi network name and password.
 You can do it easily by modifying the already opened file `main.py` (that by the way is the main entry point of every Zerynth firmware).
 The two variables are `ssid` and `passwd`, quite self explanatory.

 Now that the project knows how to connect to your local network, we need to plug a Zerynth device to your USB port.
-It doesn't matter if the hardware you have is a [ZM1-DB](../hardware/ZM1-Development-Board.md) or the mighty [4ZeroBox](../hardware/4ZeroBox.md); the project will run on all of them seamlessy.

-The only thing that you are required to do is to tell VSCode which kind of hardware you want to use!
-For this, just press the `Physical device` action in the `Zerynth Control Panel` on the left.
+Zerynth control panel autamtically recognizes which Zerynth board is connected.Press the `Physical device` action in the `Zerynth Control Panel` on the left.
 VSCode will automatically recognize the device connected to your USB (when in doubt, VSCode will ask you to choose between different options) and configure the project accordingly.

 <figure>
   <a data-fancybox="gallery" href="img/control_panel_with_device.jpg">